nodeshapes/js-optics-benchmark/README.md

 **Jest run result on May 9, 2020, with optics-ts version 1.1.3-pre3**

-See 40% improvement in array read with `find`.
+See huge improvement in prsim array read / write with `find`.

 ```
   read